|Home | About | Dance | Theatre & Perf. Studies | MA/PhD | People | Performances & Events | News | Children's Theater | Contact|

 Dept. of Theatre, Dance,

 40 Talbot Avenue

 Medford, MA 02155

 Director Children's Theater

-Luke Jorgensen is the Artistic Director of the Tufts University Children's Theatre Program and an occasional director and teacher for the Drama Department.
+Luke Jorgensen is the Artistic Director of the Tufts University Children's Theatre Program and an occasional director and teacher for the Theatre and Performance Studies Department.
 Recent productions he has directed at Tufts include Noises Off, Six Degrees of Separation, The Pillowman, and The Arabian Nights.